Incentive Programs

 Mentors and Sponsors For Apprentices

-Who will make a great sponsor
+Who will make a great sponsor?

-• Be a state licensed child care program
+• A state licensed child care program.

-• Wage progression amount is determined by the employer (sponsor)
+• Wage progression amount is determined by the employer (Sponsor)

 Benefits to the sponsor

-• Free training for employee that provides skills to provide high quality child care
+• Free training for employee that provides skills to provide high quality child care in a short amount of time.

-• Employee retainment increases with increased knowledge and wage progression
+• Employee retainment increases with increased knowledge and wage progression.

 Who will make a great mentor